Back to Reference

 Key takeaways 🔑🥡🍕

-What are the four types of organizational structures?
+What are the different types of organizational structures?

-The four main types of organizational structures are functional, divisional, matrix, and flat structures.
+The four main organizational structures are functional, divisional, matrix, and flatarchy.
+Each serves different business needs and operational requirements.

 What are the pros and cons of matrix organizational structure?